IFML-UT/GenAI-workshop23/README.md

 Perspectives on Generative AI from leading academic and industrial researchers.
 Topics include foundation models, fine-tuning, LLMs, diffusion, vision, optimization and related applications.

-## A workshop hosted by IFML
-Nov 29-Dec 1, 2023 at the University of Texas, Austin
+### Nov 29-Dec 1, 2023 the University of Texas at Austin
 ![Participants](assets/img/GenAIWorkshopParticipants.png)
 ---